What makes a good golf course? Maybe a course that more than just golf

 3. Diversity

-Of course, when you’re on holiday you’re going to want to savour the very best courses from around the world.
+Of course, when you’re on holiday, you’re going to want to savour the very best courses from around the world.
 Before you go, check out some local courses online and see what kind of courses are around.
-The Dundonald Links in Scotland, for example, offers luxury stay and play lodges alongside a famous par 72 golf course.
-Located at the very heart of Ayrshire it’s an ideal home away from home for the golfers of all levels.
+The Dundonald Links in Scotland, for example, offers luxury stay-and-play lodges alongside a famous par-72 golf course.
+Located at the very heart of Ayrshire, it’s an ideal home away from home for golfers of all levels.